Cahmoraes/utils/readme.md

   </li>
   <li>
     <b>args</b>:
-    Parameters of function that will partialize.
+    Parameters of the function that will be partialized.
   </li>
 </ul>